tanishkasharma-max/SIMD_Image_Filter_Project/README.md

 - `adjustBrightnessSIMD` has no effect
   - Ensure function exported (`EXPORTED_FUNCTIONS`) and compiled with `-msimd128`.
   - Verify browser supports WASM SIMD (modern Chrome/Edge/Firefox).
-- Modularized glue (MODULARIZE=1)
-  - index.html includes detection/factory logic.
-If your build uses MODULARIZE, ensure index.js factory is invoked or rebuild without MODULARIZE.

-- If "before" and "after" equal, the function didn't run or was not exported.

 Performance / correctness notes
 - SIMD processes 16 bytes at a time with saturating ops; tail bytes handled in scalar loop.